Master Keyword List

 • Delete the number if you want to change it.
 Click the clear link if you want to remove the filtering completely.

-1. Greater than -- This function brings back keywords that are worth more to you in AdSense revenue.
 A click on an ad with this CPC is what the advertiser will pay (remember, this tool is for advertisers, not you, the publisher).
-Google will pay a share of this amount to you.
+Ad networks pay a share, typically around 67%, of this amount to you.

 The higher the CPC, the more this keyword is worth to you.
 All things being equal (see above and below and remember that "no value can work in isolation"), you'll want to write about these keywords before writing about keywords with lower CPC.
-Also look at the number of keywords returned.
-The more that you see, the more likely you are to earn a good income from AdSense.

-4. Highest x% -- This function, like greater than, brings back the best keywords in terms of the income you'll likely receive per click, keywords you'll want to write about).
+4. Highest x% -- This function, like greater than, brings back the best keywords in terms of the income you'll likely receive per click, keywords you'll want to write about.

 5. Lowest x% -- This function, like less than, brings back the worst keywords in terms of the income you'll likely receive per click, keywords that you may want to delete or postpone writing about.